MaimounaM/itws2110-course/project/README.md

 | Log in / register | The forms, and a visible logged-in state (name in the header, logout).
 Fake for now. |
 | Admin | One thing an admin sees that a user does not — even if it is only a "delete" button that appears. |

-A component test on the form (HW 5 taught it) and one Playwright test on the browse page (HW 2 taught it) run green.
+A component test on the form (HW 5 taught it) and one Playwright browser test on the browse page (HW 2 taught it) run green from `docker compose run --rm e2e`.
 Swapping the fake store for real `fetch` calls in week 12 should be a one-file change; if it is not, the prototype was not written against the contract.

 **2. The API design.** `API.md` filled in: every field of the resource with its type and